Tuesday, 1 January 2013

 10 a.m. to 5 p.m.

 Jane Austen (16 December 1775 – 18 July 1817) is the author of a small number of much loved novels.
 Two hundred years ago this year, for example, she published Pride and Prejudice (1813) and worked on and completed Mansfield Park (1814).
 In his book The Great Tradition (1948), the literary critic F. R. Leavis places her first among the first four ‘great English novelists’.
-However, Vladimir Nabokov, who prided himself on being a ‘good reader’ and ‘re-reader’, in his Lectures on Literature (1980) dismisses ‘her delicate patterns’, ‘her collection of eggshells in cotton wool’, as ‘a charming rearrangement of old-fashioned values’.
+However, Vladimir Nabokov, who prided himself on being a ‘good reader’ and ‘re-reader’, in his Lectures on Literature (1980), while praising her subtlety and precision, ends by patronising ‘her delicate patterns’, ‘her collection of eggshells in cotton wool’, as ‘a charming rearrangement of old-fashioned values’.
 But was Nabokov not missing something?
 Was not Miss Austen a great existential pioneer?
-Do not her subtle explorations of complex human relationships, in unsurpassed ordinary English, exemplify true existential thinking?
-Is the later, lumbering language of nineteenth-, twentieth-, and twenty-first-century existential philosophers and psychotherapists really an advance?
+Do not her subtle and insightful explorations of complex human relationships, in unsurpassed ordinary (though extraordinary) English, exemplify true existential thinking?
+Is the later, lumbering language of nineteenth-, twentieth-, and twenty-first-century existential philosophers and psychotherapists such an advance?
 You are invited to bring your own examples from Jane Austen’s novels for discussion.

 Venue: ‘Oakleigh’, 2A Alexandra Avenue, London N22 7XE